Nandini Nursing Home: Comedians run riot

-A refreshing vehicle for a director and an actor making their debuts
+A refreshing vehicle for a director and an actor making their debut

 There are two ways of launching a hero in this industry, one is to go for an overkill by showcasing the skills of the newcomer as if he is in a hurry to be a star; two go for a story that has multiple artistes to pad up the story.
 This film marks the debut of both senior actor Naresh’s son Naveen and director PV Giri.
 The story by the director is fresh and entertaining.
 What makes it engaging is the plot that is set completely in a hospital which has a clever weaving of comedy and a thrilling element.
 This movie proves that one doesn’t need a good looking lead pair or scintillating music and grandiose sets to make it a success; a clever screenplay with a fairly simple plot keeps you glued to the seat.